pytti-tools/pytti-core/README.md

     4. Install tensorflow

-        To check to see if tensorflow is already installed:

-            python -c "import tensorflow"

         To install with conda:

             conda install tensorflow-gpu

     5. Install OpenCV

-        To check to see if OpenCV is already installed:

-            python -c "import cv2"

         To install with conda:

             conda install -c conda-forge opencv

     6. Install the Python Image Library (aka pillow/PIL)

-        To check if it's already installed:

-            python -c "import PIL"

         To install with conda: